 Table 2 (below) provides estimated time lines for the completion of each milestone in the environmental assessment.
 The Review Board issued an initial workplan at the start of this environmental assessment that may be referred to for further information on timelines.
 Days refer to working days, not calendar days.
+The Review Board has revised this to reflect the actual date of DAR submission and to accommodate the developer's requests regarding the timing of information requests.
 The Review Board may amend the schedule at its discretion.